shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 * Texture LOD

 The texture LOD parameter
-used to determine which mipmap to fetch from can now be clamped.
-And the base and maximum mipmap level can be clamped.
-This allows mipmap streaming, which is very useful for WebGL environment, where textures are downloaded via network.
+is used to determine which mipmap to fetch from; it can now be clamped.
+The base and maximum mipmap level can both be set as clamps.
+This allows mipmap streaming, i.e., loading only the mipmap levels currently needed.
+This is very useful for a WebGL environment, where textures are downloaded via a network.

 ```javascript
 gl.texParameterf(gl.TEXTURE_2D, gl.TEXTURE_MIN_LOD, 0.0);
 gl.texParameterf(gl.TEXTURE_2D, gl.TEXTURE_MAX_LOD, 10.0);
 ```

-Additionally, the LOD Bias in shader makes mipmap level control possible in physically based rendering.
+Additionally, the LOD Bias in the shader makes mipmap level control simpler for glossy environment effects in physically based rendering.

 ```GLSL
 color = texture(diffuse, v_st, lodBias);